-This semester two Green School students were named part of a small group of students across the university to be recognized as Worlds Ahead Graduates.
+This summer two Green School students were named part of a small group of students across the university to be recognized as Worlds Ahead Graduates.

 Alfredo Oballos Diaz was born and raised in Venezuela.
 In 2014, he stopped his career in international studies at the Universidad Santa Maria, Distrito Capital, and fled to Miami due to the socio-political instability in his home country.
 His mother followed a year later.